No Results Found

 Periodontics

-Periodontology is a special branch of dentistry that deals with the prevention, diagnosis, and treatment of diseases of the gums and supporting structures of the teeth.
-Good periodontal health constitutes an important part of oral health and can affect general health to a large degree.
+Periodontology is a special branch of dentistry.
+It deals with the prevention, diagnosis, and treatment of diseases of the gums and supporting structures of the teeth.
+Good periodontal health is an important part of oral health and may affect general health to a large degree.

-Periodontal disease is a very common disease that, if not treated, may have serious health consequences.
+Periodontal disease is a very common disease that, unless treated, can have serious health consequences.
 The signs and symptoms of gum disease range from very mild inflammation and bleeding to serious infections that could lead to the loss of teeth.
 In this regard, there is a need to understand the different aspects of periodontology for better empowerment of individuals to take care of their oral health.

 What is Periodontology?